GreenDelta/Sophena/sophdat/README.md

 semicolon, otherwise the conversion will not correctly work.
 Also, the first row is expected to contain the column headers and is ignored.
-The entries can have leading and trailing space characters in order to align the entries in a colum so that they are easier to read in plain text editors (see the `csvfmt.py` script).
+The entries can have leading and trailing space characters in order to align the entries in a column so that they are easier to read in plain text editors (see the `csvfmt.py` script).
 These leading and trailing space characters are removed when generating the data packages.